alwell/Support/sp.md

-## Support for A Survey of Paramattha Dhammas
+## Support for Survey of Paramattha Dhammas

 #### Videos